0x111/http-server/README.md

 # serve-wasm
-A simple webserver to serve static files with wasm binary file
+A simple zero-dependency webserver to serve static files with wasm binary file served with the correct mime type.

 Try your wasm binary locally.
 There is a lack of support for serving the correct mime type for WASM binaries.